 So martial arts was this safe, socially acceptable way I could express myself.
 It was a life raft for me during a very difficult time, and Starfist was/is a love letter to it, and really, I think it will one day be my magnum opus.
 That's why I stopped drawing it - I realized that I wasn't ready to do it justice.
 One day I will return to it, when I'm ready.

-Sabrina: I did lose a few people.
-Some of them dear to me.
-The hardest thing to lose, and the thing that kept me in the closet for years after I realized I was trans, was my relationship of 7 years - a very long time for a person in their 20's.
-Luckily, I didn't lose her from my life completely, but it was very painful all the same.
+Sabrina: I did lose a few people, some of them dear to me.
+The hardest thing to lose, and the thing that kept me in the closet for years after I realized I was trans, was my relationship of 7 years, a very long time for someone in their 20s.
+Luckily, I didn’t lose her from my life completely, but it was still very painful.

-The other difficult thing to lose was my relationship with exercise and training, which I mentioned was the thing that kept me safe in the closet.
-In retrospect, I can see it wasn't a healthy relationship, but it was my guiding star.
-And if I am being honest, I am still somewhat adrift since losing it.
+The other difficult loss was my relationship with exercise and training, which, as I mentioned, was what kept me safe in the closet.
+In retrospect, I can see it wasn’t a healthy relationship, but it was my guiding star.
+And if I’m being honest, I still feel somewhat adrift since losing it.

-Sabrina: I typically hesitate to comment on this subject, as I am extremely privileged in that I, apparently, "pass" - I prefer the term "read as cis".
-Even before any of the surgeries I have had, I never got misgendered.
-But I will say this: because I could hide in "passing" in the earlier years of my transition, I didn't get forced to do a lot of work on myself that I think other trans people are forced to do.
-Similar to how cis people are not forced to think about their gender the way trans people are.
-Blending in with the Cis can also be quite hollow.
-Even if you never get misgendered, even if nobody present knows or cares that you're trans, you can't shake the sense that you are not one of them, and never will be.
+Sabrina: I typically hesitate to comment on this subject, as I am extremely privileged in that I, apparently, "pass" - I prefer the term "read as cis."
+Even before any of the surgeries I’ve had, I rarely got misgendered.
+But I will say this: because I could hide in "passing" during the earlier years of my transition, I didn’t have to do as much internal work as I think other trans people are forced to do.
+It’s similar to how cis people aren’t often forced to think about their gender in the same way trans people are.
+Blending in with the cis world can also feel quite hollow.
+Even if you never get misgendered, even if nobody present knows or cares that you're trans, you can’t shake the sense that you’re not truly one of them, and never will be.

 I tried living mostly in stealth for my first year, and I stopped because I found myself craving genuine connection with others.
-I don't always feel safe outing myself in every single situation, but these days, my policy is if there is another out trans person present, then I am out, too.
+I don’t always feel safe outing myself in every situation, but these days, my policy is that if there’s another out trans person present, then I am out, too.

 Sabrina: Overall, we are very lucky in Canada.
-We have trans rights enshrined in our human rights laws.
-All our provinces and territories fund transition-related surgeries to varying degrees.
-I think overall people here are accepting, but most of my trans friends still have multiple stories of being harassed and assaulted.
+We have trans rights enshrined in our human rights laws, and all our provinces and territories fund transition-related surgeries to varying degrees.
+I think, overall, people here are accepting, but most of my trans friends still have multiple stories of being harassed and assaulted.
 After all, this is the country that produced Jordan Peterson.
+While progress has been made, there are still significant challenges we face, especially in the fight for broader societal understanding and acceptance.

-Sabrina: I have many local LGBTQ friends, but the community here is very fractured and dominated by people who do not play well with others.
+Sabrina: I have many local LGBTQ+ friends, but the community here is very fractured and dominated by people who do not play well with others.
 And with Covid-19, it's very difficult to make much happen in person.
 But I am cultivating an online space for supporting trans people that is primarily centered around the voice feminization live stream lessons I do every Thursday on Twitch.tv/realultimatebria at 6 PM PST.
 That has been tremendously rewarding.
+Even though in-person connection is limited, I’ve found that creating this virtual space has allowed me to foster meaningful relationships with people who share similar experiences.

 Monika: Could you tell me about the importance of love in your life?

-Sabrina: I identify as being on the asexual spectrum - meaning I don't experience sexual attraction the way most people do, something that seems to be very common for trans people.
-But this doesn't mean I don't experience love or even enjoy sex - quite the contrary.
-I have a girlfriend with whom I have a deep, meaningful relationship with.
-Companionship, understanding, genuine human connection - these are things that I am learning mean a great deal to me as I grow older.
+Sabrina: I identify as being on the asexual spectrum, meaning I don't experience sexual attraction the way most people do, something that seems to be very common for trans people.
+But this doesn't mean I don't experience love or even enjoy sex, quite the contrary.
+I have a girlfriend with whom I have a deep, meaningful relationship.
+Companionship, understanding, and genuine human connection, these are things that I am learning mean a great deal to me as I grow older.

 Sabrina: Just do it.
 Whatever you are afraid of losing isn't going to be as great as what you will feel you have sacrificed by not doing it.
-I transitioned at 27 - not all that old, but also not all that young - and I still mourn those years I didn't get to be myself.
+I transitioned at 27, not all that old, but also not all that young, and I still mourn those years I didn't get to be myself.
 My one regret in life is that I didn't transition sooner.
+The truth is, the longer you wait, the more you realize how much you’ve missed out on, and nothing can replace the freedom of living authentically.

 Monika: Sabrina, it was a pleasure to interview you.
 Thanks a lot!